 He has won a number of journalism prizes and was nominated for the Pulitzer on multiple occasions.
 He is the author of two books, including the acclaimed Dinner at the New Gene Café.
 He is co-founder of his family's Bay Weekly in Annapolis, the largest weekly newspaper covering Chesapeake Bay -- sold in early 2020 to Chesapeake Bay Media.

-Bill has covered presidential campaigns since the 1980s, attending 16 national conventions.
-He has focused a fair amount on Congress, albeit grudgingly after toxic politics left Capitol Hill largely incapable of dealing with Americans’ problems.
+Bill covered presidential campaigns starting in the 1980s, attending 16 national conventions.
+He focused a fair amount on Congress, albeit grudgingly after toxic politics left Capitol Hill largely incapable of dealing with Americans’ problems.
 Over the years he has reported often at the intersection of politics and science on a mix of public policy matters, from biotechnology to biofuels to water policy on America’s big rivers.
 He has conducted many environmental investigations, some on foreign soils.

 Bill has operated in many places.
 For stories – and later a book -- on the global uprising over genetically modified food, he traveled in 12 countries, among them India, Brazil and Peru.
 From Yemen, he reported on honor killings and abuse of women.
 He did groundbreaking work on the “Circle of Poison,” reporting from across Central America on poisonings from pesticides banned or unregistered in the United States.
 Back home, he documented return of these dangerous chemicals on fruits and vegetables relying on data obtained under Freedom of Information laws.